mindmotivate/malgus-game-app/Instructions.md

 docker stop <container_id_or_name>
 ```

-## 6. Optional: Remove the Docker Container and Image
+## *Optional: Remove the Docker Container and Image

 To remove the stopped container: